Battle of Le Transloy: Mud

 Stretcher-bearers worked four to a stretcher, reinforced by pioneers, men from divisional supply trains and anyone else who could be spared, including prisoners.
 From Gueudecourt to the Longueval tramway, the carry was 3500 yd in three stages.
-Illness increased in the British armies but routine measures to prevent trench foot, by rubbing feet with whale oil and donning dry socks, reduced the number of cases compared to 1915, despite the increase in the size of the BEF.
+Illness increased in the British armies.
+Routine measures to prevent trench foot, by rubbing feet with whale oil and donning dry socks, reduced the number of cases compared to 1915, despite the increase in the size of the BEF.
 Combined frostbite and trench foot admissions to hospital in 1916 were 16,955 men against 22,718 the year previous.
 On the week ending 28 October, there were 707 admissions, 1,099 the next week and 1,417 during the next two weeks.
 By 30 December, 9,370 cases had been admitted in the British Expeditionary Force in the year, about 12.82 per 1,000 men as measured by ration strength.

 Subsequent operations

 23 October

 After the dismal result of the attack on 18 October, Foch, Haig, Rawlinson and Gough met and agreed to reduce the scope of attacks, weather permitting.
 The Fourth and Sixth armies were to attack on 23 October towards Le Transloy, ready to capture the village on 26 October, as the French advanced towards Rocquigny in stages.
 The full programme for the armies on the Somme was washed out, despite urging by Joffre for another general attack; Haig rejected the pressure from Joffre and denied that he was procrastinating.
 It was dry from 20–22 October, as XIV Corps prepared to attack to the far side of the spur in front of Le Transloy, where after a thirty-minute halt, the creeping barrage would move at 50 yd per minute, followed by the infantry, whose battalions had fallen lower than half-strength during the recent fighting.
 Dawn was so foggy that Cavan agreed a postponement with the French from 11:30 a.m.–2:30 p.m.
 The 4th Division attacked with two battalions of the 11th Brigade, next to the French 152nd Division.